ab29316/Andy/README.md

 # Andy

 This repository contains a PowerShell script `Install-Windows11.ps1` that upgrades a Windows 10 machine to Windows 11 using Microsoft's Installation Assistant.
 The script logs each step, monitors the Windows setup process and schedules itself to continue after the upgrade.
-It optionally removes built-in apps and, once Windows 11 is active, extends the rollback period to 60 days so you can return to Windows 10 if needed.
-Updates are installed only after Windows 11 is running.
+Once Windows 11 is active it runs `dism` to extend the rollback period to 60 days so you can return to Windows 10 if needed.
+Updates are installed only after Windows 11 is running, and optional bloat removal can be enabled.

 The script downloads the Installation Assistant to `C:\temp\Win11` and logs to `C:\temp\Win11\install_windows11_full.log`.
-It launches the assistant with a verified set of silent switches:
+It launches the assistant with these silent switches:
 ```
-/quietinstall /skipeula /auto upgrade /NoRestartUI /copylogs C:\temp\Win11
+/Install /SkipEULA /SkipSelfUpdate /SkipCompatCheck /QuietInstall
 ```
 ## Running the script